Best daily deals

 Joe Hindy / Android Authority

 Walli is an excellent app for HD and QHD wallpapers.
-It features a bunch of categories, including photography, abstract, word art, and all kinds of other stuff.
-The app highlights various artists and most of the available wallpapers are unique to that artist.
-It also features categories, various sorting options, and more.
-The app is more or less free with some optional in-app purchases.
+It features many categories, including photography, abstract, word art, and all kinds of other stuff.
+The app highlights various artists, and most of the available wallpapers are unique to that artist.
+It also features categories, different sorting options, and more.
+The app is more or less free, with some optional in-app purchases.
 Most of the wallpapers are much larger than QHD.
-There is a similar wallpaper app called Wally that isn’t half bad either, but we like this Walli a little bit more.

 WallPix and UltraPix